higherisko/My-Summer-Car-music-converter/README.md

+!!
+CURRENTLY NON FUNCTIONAL !!
+(will need a rewrite in a different language, since ffmpeg is not a downloadable package which can be compiled into an .exe.
+Unless the user is willing to download ffmpeg for themselves.)

 A music converter, which helps automate the dubious process of importing songs into the game My Summer Car.

 Steps to use MSCMC: